 - 1 medium sized apple, peeled and finely diced

-Add the flour, granulated sugar, baking powder, salt and cinnamon.
-Mix well.
+- Add the flour, granulated sugar, baking powder, salt and cinnamon.
+Mix the ingredients together with a large spoon or spatula.
 Gently fold in the finely diced apples.

 - Using a ladle, drop the pancake batter onto heated griddle to make about a three inch circle for each pancake.
 (Or whatever size pancake you prefer)